ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/jupyterhub_config.md

 <br>

-## Restart nginx and start jupyterhub, see if we can login
+## Restart nginx and start JupyterHub, see if we can login

 Now we'll restart Nginx and start JupyterHub.
 Not that this time when we start JupyterHub we don't need to use the ```--no-ssl``` flag.
 This is because we have SSL running on nginx.